 If you have unusually swollen veins that bulge near the skin surface, then you may have varicose veins.
-Such veins often appear blue or purple in color and appear squiggly on the surface of the skin.
-Usually, veins have valves on their walls aimed at preventing the backflow of blood.
-In some cases, the veins lose their elasticity, resulting in weak valves.
-Weak valves have compromised functionalities, causing the blood to flow backward.
+Such veins often appear blue or purple in colour and squiggly on the skin’s surface.
+Usually, veins have valves on their walls to prevent blood backflow.
+The veins sometimes lose their elasticity, resulting in weak valves.
+Weak valves have compromised functionalities, causing the blood to flow backwards.
 Subsequently, blood collects in the veins, causing them to appear swollen and enlarged, resulting in varicose veins.
-Varicose veins mostly appear on the legs but can develop on the vulva or rectal area, causing hemorrhoids.
+Varicose veins mostly appear on the legs but can develop on the vulva or rectal area, causing haemorrhoids.
 General risk factors for varicose veins include family history, older age, female gender, pregnancy, overweight or obesity, lack of movement, and leg trauma.
 This article discusses varicose veins arising from pregnancy and overweight, looking into causes, risk factors, prevention measures, and treatment options.

 Signs and Symptoms

 The most prevalent sign of varicose veins is the appearance of swollen veins on the skin surface.
 In some people, varicose veins cause little or no symptoms.
 However, in others, varicose veins have the following symptoms:

 - Itching and slight pain in the swelling

 - A feeling of heaviness in the legs, especially at the end of the day

 - Pregnant women and overweight individuals have the highest prevalence of varicose veins.